celery/celery/docs/userguide/routing.rst

 AMQP uses acknowledgment to signify that a message has been received and processed successfully.
-The message is sent to the next receiver if it has not been acknowledged before the client connection is closed.
+If the message has not been acknowledged and consumer channel is closed, the message will be delivered to another consumer.

 Note the delivery tag listed in the structure above; Within a connection channel, every received message has a unique delivery tag,
 This tag is used to acknowledge the message.
 Also note that delivery tags are not unique across connections, so in another client the delivery tag ``1`` might point to a different message than in this channel.